Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experimental Details

-For the \qg neural model, for all experiments, we use the tiny pre-trained BERT model~\cite{turc2019well}, with $d=256$ dimensions for computing anchored rule scores.
+For the \qg neural model, we use the pre-trained BERT Tiny model of \citet{turc2019well} (4.4M parameters) for \textsc{SCAN} and \textsc{Spider}, and BERT Base (110.1M parameters) for \textsc{GeoQuery}, where there is more headroom for improved scoring.
+We do not freeze pre-trained BERT parameters during training.
+For all experiments, we use $d=256$ dimensions for computing anchored rule scores.
 We fine-tune for $256$ steps and use a learning rate of $1e^{-4}$.
+We use a batch size of $256$.

+We train \qg on 8 V100 GPUs.
+Training \qg takes < 5 minutes for \textsc{SCAN} and \textsc{Spider} (BERT Tiny), and up to 90 minutes for \textsc{GeoQuery} (BERT Base).
+We fine-tune T5 on 32 Cloud TPU v3 cores.\footnote{https://cloud.google.com/tpu/} For \textsc{GeoQuery}, fine-tuning T5 takes approximately 5 and 37 hours for Base and 3B, respectively.
+For \textsc{Spider}, fine-tuning T5 takes approximately 5 and 77 hours for Base and 3B, respectively.

-\subsubsection{Dataset Preprocessing}
+\subsection{Dataset Preprocessing}